wyliebutler/my-dashboard/README.md

 7. Use the EXPORT and IMPORT function to make a backup of your cards.
 Especially useful for testing the app.

-If you want to create tiles for your windos apps you can use this work-a-round.
+If you want to create tiles for your windows apps you can use this work-a-round.
 Here are the steps.

 1. Create a folder to hold your launcher.bat file you will create.
 The file contents will look like this:
 *******************************************